zapwai/reddit-comment-search/README.md

 ----

 Todo:
-1) Fix format of blank username result (does not display the author of each comment).
+1) Fix format of blank username result.
+(Does not yet display the author of each comment.
+Could be nice to filter submission by author, but reddit already does this.)
 2) Allow multiple subreddits.
 3) Allow multiple usernames (both in the thread or saying the string).
-4) Bug: The start and end dates are only used when downloading links, not during a search!

 ----